Hellscaped/termintro/README.md

 make an issue if you want to contribute a cringe gaming intro gif

 ## How to put your own intro?
-Put the gif in the intros/ directory
+Put the gif in the uncompiled/ directory

 ## How to remove randomization?
-Remove all gifs in intros/ except the one you want to play